Flexiheat UKElectric Central Heating Boilers – 0.5kW to 45kW

 Energy-efficient hot water system

-A gas boiler, even an a gas condensing boiler has a nett thermal efficiency of 92-94%, when the gas boiler heating systems circuit temperature is be below the dew point of flue gases (55°C), ideally below 52°C.
+A gas boiler, even an a gas condensing boiler has a nett thermal efficiency of 92-94%, when the gas boiler heating circuit temperature is be below the dew point of flue gases (55°C), ideally below 52°C.

 Electric boilers are 100% efficient no matter what your central heating systems temperatures are.